codibre/js-tuple/libs/js-tuple/README.md

 # js-tuple

 A high-performance JavaScript library for managed nested maps, nested set and creating immutable, cached tuples that can be safely used as Map keys.
+The Nested classes are also high-performant and strong tree structures that can be used for high configurable traversals

 ## Why js-tuple?